Wertual08/SimpleRoutingAnalyzer/README.md

 graphs.
 Also, there is a tool for testing and analysing algorithms in the unstable environment where random nodes are disabled.

+Written in .NET Framework Windows Forms, so it can be built for only Windows D: